1984 Hudson Valley UFO sightings

 The 1984 Hudson Valley UFO Sightings, also called "The Westchester Boomerang", were UFO sightings that stretched throughout 1983–1984 in New York and Western Connecticut.
-Pilots flew Cessna 152s in tight formation with bright lights that could change colors.
-State police reported that the pilots expressed amusement at the confusion caused by their hoax.
+State police reported that Cessna 152s had flown in tight formation with bright lights that could change colors, the pilots of which expressed amusement at the confusion caused by their hoax.
 Subsequent news stories, books, and other publicity helped make the sightings significant in local history and ufology lore.

 Event

 Reports primarily occurred from March 1983 through the summer of 1984, in the Hudson Valley region of the Northeastern United States, including Westchester County, Dutchess County, and Putnam County in New York and Fairfield County in Connecticut.
-Residents reported seeing objects about the size of an American football field, "usually in a V-shape or a circle", according to the New York Times, "absolutely noiseless and outlined in brilliant lights of white, red or green".
+Residents reported seeing objects about the size of an American football field, "usually in a V-shape or a circle", according to The New York Times, "absolutely noiseless and outlined in brilliant lights of white, red or green".
 The objects were also described as being able to shoot straight up in the sky and hover in the air for extended periods of time.

 Indian Point power plant sightings

-Center for UFO Studies UFOlogist Philip Imbrogno stated he was approached by several guards from the Indian Point Nuclear Power Plant.
-According to Imbrogno, on June 14 and July 24, 1984, the guards saw a 900-foot UFO hovering over the plant for 15 minutes.
-One security guard said it was 100 feet long and 300 yards above the plant and looked like helicopters in a V-formation.
+Center for UFO Studies ufologist Philip Imbrogno stated he was approached by several guards from the Indian Point Nuclear Power Plant.
+According to Imbrogno, on June 14 and July 24, 1984, the guards saw a 900 ft UFO hovering over the plant for 15 minutes.
+One security guard said it was 100 ft long and 300 yards above the plant and looked like helicopters in a V formation.
 The security guard said "that the guards broke out the shotguns".
 Imbrogno told The Journal News that "the commander gave the order to pull out the shotguns, and they summoned Camp Smith, but we have no documentation".

-A power authority security coordinator, John Branciforte said, "I think people are going to publish stories on hysteria (and) misinformation.
+A power authority security coordinator, John Branciforte, said, "I think people are going to publish stories on hysteria (and) misinformation.
 As far as I'm concerned, it's pure speculation."
-Branciforte stated that officers did not arm themselves with shotguns, and that Imbrogno "could possibly be making it up or he took what they (witnesses) gave him and stretched it out."
+Branciforte stated that officers did not arm themselves with shotguns, and that Imbrogno "could possibly be making it up or he took what they (witnesses) gave him and stretched it out".
 Spokesman for the New York Power Authority (NYPA) and Sergeant Spiro for Troop K of the New York State Police said "they believed the sightings were Cessna 152s flown by pranksters out of Stormville Airport."
 Patrick stated that "pilots of private and commercial planes use the plant as a 'handy landmark' when flying nearby.
 'From the air it is easy to pick out...
 I don't know of any regulations that restrict the airspace around Indian Point'".

-Spokesman for the Nuclear Regulatory Commission (NRC) Brian Norris said they received the FOIA request from Imbrogno for the Indian Point incident, but had "no documentation of the sighting".
+Spokesman for the Nuclear Regulatory Commission (NRC) Brian Norris stated that they had received a FOIA request from Imbrogno for the Indian Point incident, but had "no documentation of the sighting".